micmejia/bible-dump/NKJV/Deuteronomy/Deut 11.md

 then the Lord will drive out all these nations from before you, and you will dispossess greater and mightier nations than yourselves.

 ###### 24
-Every place on which the sole of your foot treads shall be yours: from the wilderness and Lebanon, from the river, the River Euphrates, even to the [^i]Western Sea, shall be your territory.
+Every place on which the sole of your foot treads shall be yours: from the wilderness and Lebanon, from the river, the River Euphrates, even to the Western Sea, shall be your territory.

 ###### 25
-No man shall be able to stand [^j]against you; the Lord your God will put the dread of you and the fear of you upon all the land where you tread, just as He has said to you.
+No man shall be able to stand against you; the Lord your God will put the dread of you and the fear of you upon all the land where you tread, just as He has said to you.

 ###### 26
 "Behold, I set before you today a blessing and a curse: